avigadmi/cpd-quickstart-watson-assistant/README.md

-# Watson Assistant Example Quickstart
+# Watson Assistant Quick Start

 IBM Watson Assistant for IBM Cloud Pak for Data combines machine learning, natural language understanding, and an integrated dialog editor to create conversation flows between your apps and your users.